 Blockchain as the answer to 5G billing

-The answer to the challenge of how to monetise 5G’s complex, multi-party service chains lies in blockchain.
+The answer to the challenge of how to monetize 5G’s complex, multi-party service chains lies in blockchain.
 With its scalability and built-in transparency, blockchain ledger-based billing and settlement offers a way for operators to accurately manage the logging, clearing, and settlement process for the vast increase in commercial exchanges between parties that 5G will create.

 Specifically, 5G will rely on interconnected networks plus hosted technologies and platforms.
 The clearing and settlement processes must be able to securely clear and monetise any type of connected transaction, whether this is for roaming, the IoT, or any other process.
 Blockchain provides each participant in the 5G service chain with the same verifiable proof of events, billable usage, and executed transactions.